 Skip advert

 Read full reviewWatch video

 If your idea of the perfect sports car involves having the wind in your hair, the BMW Z4 is a great choice.
 It shares several parts and engines with the Toyota Supra, and is now fitted with a fabric soft-top rather than a metal folding roof.
 This makes the latest Z4 lighter than the old car, which benefits its handling.
-Entry and mid-level models are powered by a 2.0-litre four-cylinder petrol engine that produces 194 and 254bhp respectively.
+Entry-level models are powered by a 2.0-litre four-cylinder petrol engine that produces 194 bhp.
 Buyers looking for more power can step up to the range-topping Z4 M40i, which is powered by a 335bhp 3.0-litre six-cylinder engine that can manage the 0-62mph sprint in 4.5 seconds.

 On the inside, it’s obvious the Z4 is driver-focused as the majority of the controls are tilted towards the driver.
-All models come as standard with a digital instrument cluster, heated seats and BMW’s full iDrive infotainment system.
-It’s a strict two-seater, but is a little more practical than an MX-5, with a 281 litre boot and the option of a thru-loading ski hatch, making it practical enough for a long weekend in the Alps.
+All models come as standard with a digital instrument cluster, heated seats and BMW’s iDrive infotainment system.
+It’s a strict two-seater, but it’s a little more practical than an MX-5, with a 281 litre boot and the option of a thru-loading ski hatch, making it practical enough for a long weekend in the Alps.
+The Z4 certainly leans closer to the ‘grand tourer’ end of the spectrum rather than ‘hardcore sports car’, but even driving enthusiasts can get excited by the tweaked Z4 ‘Handschalter’, which gets a six-speed manual gearbox.

+Skip advert